karlbateman/pandora/README.md

 For simplicity no other types of board are supported!

-## Usage
+## Getting Started

 The Sudoku board state is read from `stdin`, the solver expects a 2D grid of numbers in a square, where blank spots are represented by `.` (dots).
 For example inputs, please see the `examples/` directory.
 Whitespace is ignored when reading in the initial board.
-The example below can be ran from the project root after the installation process is complete.

 ```bash
 cat examples/9x9example_1.txt | docker run --rm -i karlbateman/pandora